Ah-Tah-Thi-Ki Seminole Indian Museum: Archives

 The library of the Ah-Tah-Thi-Ki Seminole Museum has 375 linear feet of shelves.
-Individuals, including researchers, can use these items in the library but they can not be borrowed or accessed outside of the library's domain.
+Individuals, including researchers, can use these items in the library, but these cannot be borrowed or accessed outside the library's domain.

 Conservation program

 The Seminole museum has a conservation program.
 The purpose of the conservation program is to examine, document, and treat any artifact that belongs to the Seminole heritage and culture.
-The conservation efforts are a process that requires lots of consideration and care, and these efforts want to ensure that the artifact will remain intact for as long as possible, while still being integrated into the Ah-Tah-Thi-Ki museum as a useful resource.
+The conservation efforts are a process that requires lots of consideration and care, and these efforts are to ensure that the artifact will remain intact for as long as possible, while still being integrated into the Ah-Tah-Thi-Ki museum as a useful resource.

-Collection
+Collections

+Permanent collection

+The museum hosts a collection of nearly 200,000 items, and rotates what items are on display and which are held in storage.
+These items include patchwork clothing, dolls, baskets, beadwork, sculptures, paintings, and more.
+Each exhibit within the museum has a theme, such as rituals and ceremonies, daily life, and artwork.
+Throughout the museum are interactive portions that allow visitors to get a better sense of the topic and artifacts they are learning about.
+In addition to the displays, there is a fifteen-minute video that is played in an auditorium just beyond the entrance to the museum.
+This video details the history of the tribe and the museum.
+Additionally, it provides context for what visitors will see in the rest of the museum, and provides information as to why the museum is located where it is, why its development was deemed necessary, and what purpose it serves.

+Oral history collection

+The Ah-Tah-Thi-Ki Museum hosts an Oral History Program, with the goal of preserving "Seminole history, memory, and culture by recording Tribal members telling their own story."
+These interviews and recordings are only available to Seminole Tribal Members.

+Online collection

 The museum contains an online collection database.
 Through this database, one can have remote access to a variety of documents including archives and random images related to the Seminole Tribe and other tribes.

-Education division of the Ah-Tah-Thi-Ki Seminole Museum
+This database can be searched by category (i.e. photos, objects, archives, etc.), keyword, or advanced based on subject, title, or other criteria.

+Education

+Education Division

 The Seminole Museum has an Education Division.
 The museum offers a range number of curricula programming that helps Seminole Trial members and non-tribal members learn about and engage with Seminole stories, history, and culture.
 This specific division includes tours and programs that support students (and other interested individuals) in learning and understanding the Seminole peoples' culture and history.
 The division is not just limited to onsite tours and programs- it also has online accessible educational resources that teachers and students in the classroom can utilize.